jooeun/100-days-of-code/log.md

 - Jest/Enzyme

 **Thoughts**: The above are the bare minimum that I'll force myself to hit.
 Excited to see what else comes up.

+### Day 15 (C6): September 20, 2018

+**Today's Progress**: Added one style and one test to same component from yesterday.
+Figured out parameterized unit testing without external dependencies in Jest (should have done so myself, really), slowly getting myself acquainted with testing React and using Jest and Enzyme.
+Will have to dig into Webpack at some point if I want to use CSS modules AND not mess up my project.
+Also started an internal debate on fetch vs axios in the ajax part of the React tutorial... 😂

+**Thoughts**: On the big-picture side, came across a great set of blog posts that talk about all the pieces of a full-blown production environment, how to automate all the way from infrastructure to continuous delivery.
+Can't wait to sink my teeth into that stuff, too, but for now, focus on React project and algorithm practice?
+Maybe that should come last at this point...